MicrosoftDocs/msteams-docs/msteams-platform/share-to-teams.md

 description: How to add the Share-to-Teams embedded button on your website
 keywords: Share Teams Share-to-Teams
 ---
-# Creating a Share-to-Teams embedded button
+# Creating a Share to Teams embedded button

 >[!NOTE]
 > * Only the desktop versions of Edge, Firefox, and Chrome are supported.
 > * Use of Freemium or guest accounts is not supported.

-Third-party websites can use the launcher script to embed Share-to-Teams buttons on their webpages which will launch the Share-to-Teams experience in a popup window when clicked.
+Third-party websites can use the launcher script to embed Share to Teams buttons on their webpages which will launch the Share to Teams experience in a popup window when clicked.
 This will allow you to share a link directly to any person or Microsoft Teams channel without switching context.

 ![Share-to-Teams popup](~/assets/images/share-to-teams-popup.png)